emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 that actively hinder your flourishing.
-This tendency to get caught in prevailing comparisons is especially potent when we are young and forging our own sense of self, a time when the values we adopt feel like bedrock, even if they are borrowed and shifts under our feet.
+This tendency to get caught in prevailing comparisons is especially potent when we are young and forging our own sense of self, a time when the values we adopt feel like bedrock, even if they are borrowed and can shift under our feet.

 As you grow up and build your identity, it is human nature to want to acquire and identify with as many "positive" virtues and qualities as you can.
 Indeed,